Technical Standards

 Immunization Requirements

-All MEDEX students must comply with UW Health Science Immunization Program (HSIP) and MEDEX Northwest immunization requirements throughout their tenure in the physician assistant program; this includes timely documentation of compliance and submission of required paperwork.
-All immunizations are required prior to the start of the didactic phase of the program.
-Compliance with immunization policies is required during both the didactic and clinical years.
-Prior to applying, review these compliance requirements including the HepB series, TB screening, annual flu shots, COVID-19, and other immunizations required by HSIP and listed.
+All MEDEX students must comply with UW Health Science Immunization Program (HSIP) and MEDEX Northwest immunization requirements throughout the program.
+Documentation of compliance is required prior to the start of the didactic phase and must be maintained during both didactic and clinical years.
+Prior to applying, review these compliance requirements including the HepB series, TB screening, annual flu shots and other immunizations required by HSIP.